Security practices

 Compliance with laws, regulations and standards

-Our security program has been developed and run in compliance with a number of industry standards.
-Complying with well-known industry standards is an integral part of our approach to security because we understand they provide independent assurance to our customers that Atlassian’s security program meets a baseline of security controls.
+Our security program has been developed and implemented in accordance with various industry standards.
+Adhering to recognized industry standards is a fundamental aspect of our security strategy, as we recognize that they offer independent assurance to our customers that Atlassian’s security program satisfies a foundational set of security controls.

 PCI-DSS | When you pay with your credit card for Atlassian products or services, you can rest assured that we handle the security of that transaction with appropriate attention.
 Atlassian is a PCI-DSS compliant merchant. |